zulip/zulip/templates/zerver/help/organize-the-streams-sidebar.md

-# Organizing the Streams sidebar
+# Organize the Streams sidebar

 On Zulip, it is useful to organize streams in the sidebar in order to easily access streams which you use frequently.
 This is because streams are initially